A femoral hernia is a small, sometimes uncomfortable, lump in the upper groin that can need emergency surgery if it becomes blocked.

 A femoral hernia will almost always be operated on and repaired without delay as there is a high risk of complications.

-You may have no femoral hernia symptoms other than a small lump in your upper groin area.
+You may have no femoral hernia symptoms other than a small lump around your groin area, usually near to your groin skin crease or sometimes just below the crease at the top of your thigh.
 This lump may:

 If your hernia is strangulated, symptoms include: